AdobeDocs/experience-manager-guides.en/help/product-guide/install-guide/download-install-technical-requirements.md

 >[!IMPORTANT]
 >
-> For AEM Site output generation in 5.1.0 release, your Adobe Experience Manager's publish instance must have Service Pack 23, 22, 21.
+> For AEM Site output generation in 5.1.0 release (with AEM 6.5), your Adobe Experience Manager's publish instance must have Service Pack 23, 22, 21. <br>
+> For AEM Site output generation in the 5.1.0 release (with AEM 6.5 LTS), you Adobe Experience Manager's publish instance must have AEM 6.5 LTS Service Pack 1.

 **Supported browser**